vokegpu/ekg-docs/model/architecture-model.md

 ```

-Unlike this, C++ reference allow compile-time type-safe programming, so here, no mistakes occur, because you are building with known types.
+Unlike this, C++ reference allows compile-time type-safe programming for this model, so, here no mistakes occur, because you are building with known types.

 ```cpp
 std::vector<meow_t> meows(2);